astr0Nika/PersonalFinanceTracker/WebPersonalFinanceTracker/README.md

 See [Package.json](./package.json) for all npm packages that are being used.

+## Shape Editor

+- all svg to path
+- every shape new class with IShape contains d of path

 ## Additional Resources

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.